 The idea that Mozart or other classical music makes you smarter is another commonly held belief that I was told time and time again during my childhood and adolescence.
 But I always gravitated to punk, ska, electronic music, and hip hop, so I personally didn’t dabble much myself, and I like to think I turned out ok.

-I’ve gone over the research surrounding the Mozart Effect and the science of music and cognitive function in a previous video.
+I’ve gone over the research surrounding the Mozart Effect and the science of music and cognitive function in a previous post.

 7 | You’re Smart Or You’re Not